Yandex Cloud

 IMAGE_NAME="${IMAGE_BASE_NAME%.*}"

-# Get the text data from the `output.json` file and write it to a .txt file with the same name as the image file.
+# Retrieve the text data from `output.json` and write it to a .txt file named after the original image file.

 cat output.json | jq -r '.result[].blocks[].lines[].text' | awk -v ORS=" " '{print}' > my_pictures_text/$IMAGE_NAME".txt"